Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"The incident at the Yellow House".</h2 head><h3 quote align='center'>"Vincent van Gogh cut off part of his own left ear on this day in 1888 after an argument with fellow artist Paul Gauguin, with whom he had been sharing a house.
-Van Gogh reportedly then delivered his ear to a nearby brothel.
-Art historians have debated the incident, often framing it within his brief, prolific career and his struggles with mental health.
-Discover the ten reasons van Gogh's The Starry Night is a masterpiece".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"The tinfoil speaking machine".</h2 head><h3 quote align='center'>"On this day in 1877, the U.S. Patent Office received an application for a \u201cPhonograph or Speaking Machine\u201d from inventor Thomas Edison.
+He had demonstrated the device for the first time a few weeks earlier, when he played his recorded (and sometimes unintelligible) voice to magazine staffers in New York City.".</h3 quote></h3 OTD